Arminian Theology: Myths and Realities

 "The only thing the Arminian view of God's sovereignty necessarily excludes is God's authorship of evil." (p116) "God permits and limits them without willing or causing them."
 And here is where Olson explains various categories of God's providence.

-- governing providence: God's control over the world, including moral choices and actions.
+• governing providence: God's control over the world, including moral choices and actions.
 Calvinists say God's governing providence is de facto over every choice.
 God determines it all.
-Arminians say God's governing providence is de jure but only partly de facto—he has the right to control and determine everything, but he choose to allow human free will.
+Arminians say God's governing providence is de jure but only partly de facto—he has the right to control and determine everything, but he chooses to allow human free will.

 In short, Arminians reject the Calvinist view of total de facto governance because that view of God's sovereignty makes God the author of evil, and anything that makes God the author of evil would by consequence make God's character morally ambiguous at best.
 Arminians believe that if we do not have free will (as the Calvinists believe) then this would mean God "plans, guides, and directs" sin to happen.